-INDICATOR STRONGLY AGREE AGREE DISAGREE STRONGLY DISAGREE ACTION NEEDED Our program staff: • Are trained to recognize the characteristics of learning disabilities.
-Understand how learning disabilities may affect learners and the learning process.
-Understand the law and the legal requirements regarding adults with learning disabilities in adult education programs.
-Our program: Has adopted a written definition of learning disabilities that is based on current knowledge in the field of adult education.
-Follows written policies and procedures for serving adults with learning disabilities. • Evaluates policies and procedures annually to maintain and improve services for adults with learning disabilities.
-Maintains community links to strengthen and expand services for adults with learning disabilities.
-Provides ongoing professional development opportunities and resources focused on improving services for adults with learning disabilities.
-Informs learners about learning disabilities as detailed below.
-Our learners: Understand that people learn in different ways and that some adults have specific learning disabilities.
-Are informed of the legal right to request reasonable accommodations for diagnosed learning disabilities.
-Understand the legal responsibilities regarding disability disclosure and documentation.
+INDICATOR STRONGLY AGREE AGREE DISAGREE STRONGLY DISAGREE ACTION NEEDED Our literacy program staff and tutors: • Are trained to recognize the characteristics of learning disabilities. • Understand how learning disabilities may affect learners and the learning process. • Understand the law and the legal requirements regarding adults with learning disabilities in adult literacy programs.
+Our literacy program: • Has adopted a written definition of learning disabilities that is based on current knowledge in the field of adult education. • Follows written policies and procedures for serving adults with learning disabilities. • Evaluates policies and procedures annually to maintain and improve services for adults with learning disabilities. • Maintains community links to strengthen and expand services for adults with learning disabilities. • Provides staff, tutors, and board/advisory group members with ongoing professional development opportunities and resources focused on improving services for adults with learning disabilities. • Informs learners about learning disabilities as detailed below.
+Our learners: • Understand that people learn in different ways and that some people have specific learning disabilities. • Are informed of their legal right to request reasonable accommodations for diagnosed learning disabilities. • Understand their legal responsibilities regarding disability disclosure and documentation.